(Map under revision)

 The area is redolent with history – you have the Bridgewater Canal, the first canal in the world to carry freight, and the Manchester – Liverpool railway, the first passenger railway in the world.
-You also pass by Manchester’s 2nd Airport.
+You also pass by Manchester’s 1st Airport at Barton in Salford.

 Chat Moss is a massive peat bog, now being “returned to nature” by the local Wildlife Trust after peat extraction has been halted.
 You will also pass through Salford Quays, passing the Lowry and MediaCityUK.